prods/Rust.tmbundle/README.markdown

 - Run command.
 Runs compiled Rust file.
 If file hasn't been compiled it will compile it first. (cmd+r)
 - Code Snippets
 - Supports both .rs and .rc file formats (Rust and Rust Crates)

+##New Features:
+- Compile and Run commands were rewritted using the Textmate ruby interface.
+- Compile and Run command.
+Compiles and runs the app using one shortcut (cmd+b).
+- Extended Syntax hightlighting (in progress).
+	- *mut* modifier.
+	- *self* and *super* variables

 ##Installation